Program for 2023-2024

 Typically, "digital" topics discussed will range from current trends such as blockchain, Web3, Crypto, NFT, AI, and sustainable digital.

-The seminars are mandatory: if you are not available during the first week of January or on Wednesday evenings of T2, we recommend you apply to the Chair the following year.
+The seminar is mandatory: if you are not available during the first week of January in T2, we recommend you apply to the Chair the following year.

 Following the Chair Seminar, you need to complete a tutored, group research project in T2.
 The subject will be provided to you by the Chair.

 The workload is about 1 full day of work per week over one term, so 80 to 100h total per student.
 It will be your responsibility to agree on meeting times with your group peers and tutors.
-It is mandatory to be certified by the Chair, and it validates 1 research UV, eventually 2 (if continued in T3).
+It is mandatory to be certified by the Chair.

 Examples of subjects from the last years: